-Principal Activities
+Principal activities

-The principal activities of the company during the financial year were facilitating Community Bank® services under management rights to operate a franchised branch of Bendigo and Adelaide Bank Limited.
+The principal activities of the company during the financial year were facilitating Community Bank® services under management rights to operate franchised branches of Bendigo and Adelaide Bank Limited.

 There have been no significant changes in the nature of these activities during the year.